alexbn71/AgentDVR-Telegram/README.md

 ## CONFIGURATION

-1. Copy  into AgentDVR Commands folder.
+1. Copy telegram_sendphoto.sh into AgentDVR Commands folder.
-Crate a grabs folder inside Commands folder
+2. Create "grabs" folder inside Commands folder
-If you use AgentDVR on Docker make sure to have the latest version since "curl" is not available on previous versions of this docker image.

-Change variable values in both scripts:
+3. Set variable values in the script:

 ```bash
 CHATID=your telegram id
 TOKEN=your bot token
 ```

-### Go in camera Action and set these values
+### 4. Go in camera Action and set these values

 ```bash
 Actions -> Action Configuration -> If = Manual Alert (just for testing purposes)